Flood and Water Management Act 2010: Welsh Ministers

-The Welsh Ministers have the equivalent role of the Environment Agency with regard to developing a strategy for flood and coastal erosion risk management in Wales.
+The Welsh Ministers have an equivalent role to the Environment Agency with regard to developing a strategy for flood and coastal erosion risk management in Wales.

-Schedule 3 of the Act was implemented in Wales on 7 January 2019.
+Schedule 3 of the act was implemented in Wales on 7 January 2019.
 It gives the Welsh Ministers the responsibility to publish national standards for the implementation of sustainable drainage, or SUDS.
 Sustainable drainage systems aim to manage the runoff of surface water from development projects, treating it as near to its source as possible.
-The decision to implement Schedule 3 of the Act in Wales was driven by the Well-being of Future Generations Act.
+The decision to implement schedule 3 of the act in Wales was driven by the Well-being of Future Generations (Wales) Act 2015.

-SUDS Approving Body (SAB)
+SUDS approving body (SAB)

-The role of SUDS Approving Bodies (SAB) is created by Schedule 3 of the Act, which has so far only been implemented in Wales.
+The role of SUDS approving bodies (SAB) is created by schedule 3 of the act, which has so far only been implemented in Wales.
 The role falls to the county council or county borough council, as for the role of LLFA.
-Under Schedule 3 of the Act, construction work which has drainage implications may not be commenced unless a drainage system for the work has been approved by the SAB.
-In Wales, this applies to all construction projects with a total area exceeding 100 sq m, or of more than 1 dwelling, unless they can be proven not to have drainage implications.
+Under schedule 3 of the act, construction work which has drainage implications may not be commenced unless a drainage system for the work has been approved by the SAB.
+In Wales, this applies to all construction projects with a total area exceeding 100 sq m, or of more than one dwelling, unless they can be proven not to have drainage implications.

-Water Companies
+Water companies

-Sections 35 and 36 of the Act provided amendments to the Water Industry Act 1991.
-The amendments allowed the water company to put a temporary ban on using potable water for a number of uses including using hosepipes for watering gardens and cleaning outdoor spaces.
+Sections 35 and 36 of the act provided amendments to the Water Industry Act 1991.
+The amendments allow the water companies to put a temporary ban on using potable water for a number of uses including using hosepipes for watering gardens and cleaning outdoor spaces.